kolenaIO/kolena/docs/installing-kolena.md

 ## Initialization

-Once you have `kolena` installed, Kolena will automatically initialize with a token present in your environment in the `KOLENA_TOKEN` variable or in your `.netrc` file.
+Once you have `kolena` installed, sessions are automatically authenticated using any token present in your environment in the `KOLENA_TOKEN` variable or in your `.netrc` file.

 From the [:kolena-developer-16: Developer](https://app.kolena.com/redirect/developer) page, generate an API token and set the `KOLENA_TOKEN` environment variable: